Six things you must do in order to start a successful planned giving program at your nonprofit.

-Development professionals do not leave any stone unturned in their pursuit of additional revenue streams.
-Yet so many nonprofits neglect planned giving, either by not having a program in the first place or by not giving it the time and attention that it warrants.
+Nonprofit fundraising professionals do not leave any stone unturned in their pursuit of additional revenue streams.
+Yet many nonprofits neglect planned giving, either by not having a program in the first place or by not giving it the time and attention that it warrants.

-Many development shops view planned giving programs as onerous, complex, and devoid of immediate benefits.
-But it doesn’t have to be!
-Let’s walk through six tips for starting your own planned giving program.
+Many fundraisers view planned giving programs as onerous, complex, and devoid of immediate benefits.
+But they don't have to be!
+Let’s walk through the six things you need to know for starting a planned giving program at your nonprofit organization.

-2. Commit to your program over the long term.
+2. You have to commit to your program over the long term.
 Even a well-constructed and well-maintained planned giving program may not bear fruit for months, or even a few years.
-But the long term benefits more than justify your investment of time and resources.
+But the long term benefits certainly justify your investment of time and resources.
 Some donors may not even be aware that they can give non-cash gifts to your organization, and a planned giving program offers increased flexibility that donors will appreciate.

 3. Select a name for your legacy society that is unique to your organization, and offer benefits that you can easily fulfill.
 Over and above the increased flexibility that a legacy society provides donors, a successful program will offer donors both recognition and access.
 Donors, for the most part, appreciate—and sometimes expect—both public recognition and increased access for their gifts to your organization.
 Setting up a quarterly conference call with your president, creating legacy society lapel pins for members, and offering VIP privileges at large organizational events are just a few of the benefits that you can both promise and confidently deliver.
 These benefits, along with the name of your legacy society itself, should reflect your organization’s unique character, status, and work.
 An effective planned giving program makes membership personal to donors, bringing them further into the life of your organization.